maxvisser/rocketchat.github.io/_posts/2017/08/2017-08-26-new-desktop-app-release-available-for-windows-linux-and-macos.md

 ---
 title: "New Desktop App Release Available for Windows, Linux and MacOS"
+categories:
+  - Releases
 date: 2017-08-26 14:01:55
 author: Sing Li
 cover: /images/posts/2017/08/new-desktop-app-release-available-for-windows-linux-and-macos/Screen Shot 2017-08-26 at 10.13.30 AM.png
 redirect_from: /blog/new-desktop-app-release-available-for-windows-linux-and-macos
 ---

 Today we are happy to announce the new release of the Rochet.Chat+ Desktop App, version 2.9.0 for Windows, Linux and MacOs; bringing our users new features and much anticipated fixes.
 All the new Desktop Apps are available for [download immediately](https://rocket.chat/download).

 This new version brings a large number of improvements, from easier deployment for companies to better notifications.
 We aimed to improve the apps incrementally by fixing bugs and implementing some widely requested usability features.